dapphub/dapple/rewrite/docs/definitions.md

 **object header** - object + class header

+**chain config** - A chain connection descriptor  (rpc config, datadir)

+**chain** - Enough metadata to unambigously specify a blockchain database.
+Two default chains are named `ethereum` and `localtestnet`.
+Chains are stored with a single chain config, but a chain might have multiple valid chain config options (connect to the same network/blockchain through different connections).

 **deploy step**: An instruction that makes a change to a (staged package?)
 AND/OR the global network state